harsha2805/ImageToPptx/README.md

 A folder of image files can be converted to pptx

-You need to change path,dir_name,img_path(the folder where your images are).
+You need to change path (the folder where your images are).